WaveELD/WELDBook/README.md

 # WELDBook

-Online, in-progress book on Wave Electrodynamics (WELD)
+This is an online, in-progress book on Wave Electrodynamics (WELD).